-Model Risk Management also reports on model risk to senior management on a regular basis through the use of the risk map and regular key updates.
+Model Risk Management also reports on model risk to senior management and the group Risk Committee on a regular basis through the use of the risk map, risk appetite and regular key updates.

 The effectiveness of these processes, including the Regional model oversight committee structure, are regularly reviewed to ensure clarity in authority, coverage and escalations and that appropriate understanding and ownership of model risk continue to be embedded in the Businesses and Functions.